andypotatohy/roast/README.md

 `recipe`: how you want to ROAST the subject you specified above.
 Default recipe is anode on Fp1 (1 mA) and cathode on P4 (-1 mA).
 You can specify any recipe you want in the format of `electrodeName-injectedCurrent` pair (see [Example 3](#example-3)).
-You can pick any electrode from the 10/20, 10/10, 10/05, BioSemi-256, or EGI HCGSN-256 EEG system (see the Microsoft Excel file `capInfo.xls` under the root directory of ROAST).
+You can pick any electrode from the 10/20, 10/10, 10/05, BioSemi-256, or EGI HCGSN-256 EEG system (see the Microsoft Excel file `capInfo.xlsx` under the root directory of ROAST).
 The unit of the injected current is in milliampere (mA).
 Make sure they sum up to 0.
 You can also place electrodes at customized locations on the scalp.
 See [Example 5](#example-5) for details.
 You can also use a special recipe called "leadField", so that ROAST will automatically generate all the data that will allow you to call `roast_target()` later to perform targeted TES.
 See [Example 25](#example-25) and [How to use `roast_target`](#3-how-to-use-roast_target).